AZYoung233/CLGSI/README.md

 ### CLGSI: Contrastive learning guided by sentiment intensity for multimodal sentiment analysis

-The offical code for the paper [《CLGSI: Contrastive learning guided by sentiment intensity for multimodal sentiment analysis》]([Paper](https://aclanthology.org/2024.findings-naacl.135.pdf)).
+The offical code for the paper 《CLGSI: Contrastive learning guided by sentiment intensity for multimodal sentiment analysis》 [Paper](https://aclanthology.org/2024.findings-naacl.135.pdf).